Ezequiel Tovar Player Props: Rockies vs. Red Sox

 Ezequiel Tovar At The Plate

-- In 34.4% of his games this season, Tovar has had at least one RBI.
-He's picked up more than one in 7.8%.
+- In 67.7% of his 65 games this season, Tovar has picked up at least one hit.
+He's also had 11 multi-hit games.

+- Looking at the 65 games he has played this year, he's homered in five of them (7.7%), and in 2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.